t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 ### Attention

-If you look back to the encoder part of the model, you'll see that first component in the layer is an attention mechanism.
+If you look back to the encoder part of the model, you'll see that first component in a layer block is an attention mechanism.
 This mechanism enables the model to draw many-to-many relationships between tokens.
 During training, attention helps the model form strong (or weak) relationships between certain tokens, which in turn allows it to focus on different parts of input sequences